sethdev17/about-me/README.md

 # SethDev - About Me Website Project

-This repository holds the source code for my personal page—an interactive and animated single-page experience, crafted with [SvelteKit](https://kit.svelte.dev/).
+This repository holds the source code for my personal page, an interactive and animated single-page experience, crafted with [SvelteKit](https://kit.svelte.dev/).
 It's designed to be my digital business card for anyone who wants to get to know me better, offering a glimpse into my interests, passions, and the skills I've gathered along the way.

 ### [➡️ View Live Demo](https://sethdev.pages.dev)